itsluizamorim/garden/_notes/Q2 Media Earnings Updates.md

 -   Committed to spend over $1 billion to reward content creators through 2022.

 **Snap**
--   Q2 revenue increased 116% YoY to $982 million.
+-   Q2 revenue increased +116% YoY to $982 million.
--   Daily active users rose 23% to 293 million.
+-   Daily active users rose +23% to 293 million.
--   **Spotlight** (a TikTok clone) daily active users grew 49% in Q2, while average daily content submissions more than tripled.
+-   _Spotlight_ (a TikTok clone) daily active users grew +49% in Q2, while average daily content submissions more than tripled.
 -   Launched _Creative Kit for Spotlight_, enabling 3rd party apps to publish directly to Spotlight.
 -   Announced a new music licensing agreement with Universal Music Group that makes UMG’s recorded music catalog available in Snapchat’s Sounds tool, including search and curated playlists.
 UMG is also developing AR music Snapchat Lenses featuring its artists.
 -   New HBO Max partnership will feature free episode previews on Snapchat.

 **TikTok**
--   TikTok was the most downloaded non-gaming app worldwide in July 2021 with 63 million installs. (source: [Sensor Tower](https://sensortower.com/blog/top-apps-worldwide-july-2021-by-downloads))
+-   TikTok was the most downloaded non-gaming app worldwide in July 2021 with 63 million installs (source: [Sensor Tower](https://sensortower.com/blog/top-apps-worldwide-july-2021-by-downloads)).
 -   Ad prices are soaring.
 A homepage takeover in the U.S. will cost $1.4 million in Q3 and expectations are that it will be pricier in Q4.
 -   Launched brand lift analytics tool to help advertisers measure and optimize ad performance.
 Kantar will serve as TikTok’s third-party measurement partner. [[blog post](https://newsroom.tiktok.com/en-us/introducing-tiktok-brand-lift-study-to-measure-the-moments-that-matter-most)]
--   Announced [Small Biz Block Party](https://newsroom.tiktok.com/en-us/small-biz-block-party), a 20 event virtual workshop to help small- and medium-sized businesses reach new audiences and grow their companies.
+-   Announced [Small Biz Block Party](https://newsroom.tiktok.com/en-us/small-biz-block-party), a 20- event virtual workshop to help small- and medium-sized businesses reach new audiences and grow their companies.
 -   Introduced [Spark Ads](https://www.tiktok.com/business/en/blog/spark-ads-authentic-way-brands-elevate-native-popular-content), a new tool that lets brands sponsor trending organic content.
 -   Testing a new feature, _TikTok Stories_, enabling users to post videos that disappear in 24 hours.
--   75% of users discover new artists on the platform and 63% said they heard new music on it.
-72% of music streaming listeners associate certain songs with TikTok.
+-   72% of music streaming listeners associate certain songs with TikTok.
--   Reported 67% of users say they prefer videos from brands that use popular or trending songs, and 65% want to see brands using original sounds.